AP Explains: Election’s validity intact despite Trump claims

 WHAT IS TRUMP CHALLENGING?

-The Trump campaign has filed more than a dozen lawsuits in at least five states.

-In Pennsylvania, the campaign has challenged the state Supreme Court ruling allowing election officials to accept mail-in ballots up to three days after the election as long as they were postmarked on Election Day.
+In Pennsylvania, the campaign has challenged the state Supreme Court ruling allowing election officials to accept mail-in ballots up to three days after the election as long as they were postmarked by Election Day.
 Trump has also sued over campaign observers allegedly being blocked from witnessing vote tallying in Pennsylvania.
 And he’s challenged the secretary of state instructing counties that voters whose absentee ballots were rejected could cast a provisional ballot.

 Trump has won one victory so far: A state court ruled his campaign observers had to be allowed closer to the actual vote counting.
 That ruling had no impact on the outcome of the race.